-If unfamiliar with this process of SSHing, read over the document entitled How to SSH to nice.fas.harvard.edu, either for Windows or for Mac OS, available via the link to Resources on the course's website.
+If unfamiliar with this process of SSHing, read over one of the HOWTOs for SSH available via the link to Resources on the course's website.

 Ready?
 Go ahead and actually SSH to nice.fas.harvard.edu using your SSH client of choice.
 In other words, "log into your FAS account via SSH."
 In other words still, "connect to nice.fas.harvard.edu."
-Or, better yet, "pull up a terminal window," as the I337 are fond of saying.2 Henceforth, statements like these pretty much mean the same thing.
+Or, better yet, "pull up a terminal window," as the l337 are fond of saying.2 Henceforth, statements like these pretty much mean the same thing.
 After providing your username and password, you should reach the "command line" with the so-called "blinking prompt," even though it doesn't always blink.
 (Depends on your SSH client!)
 That blinking prompt (or, really, the program that runs by default when you SSH to a server) is called your "shell."
 A shell is just an interpreter of commands.
 You type something, it does something.

-1. Let's go ahead and restore your FAS account's "dotfiles" (i.e., configuration files) to their original state, lest we assume your account is configured in some way that it is not.3 At your blinking prompt, go ahead and execute the command below.
+Let's go ahead and restore your FAS account's "dotfiles" (i.e., configuration files) to their original state, lest we assume your account is configured in some way that it is not.3 At your blinking prompt, go ahead and execute the command below.
 That is, type the below and then hit Enter.